JiaWenqi/sentiment_lstm/README.md

 ### replace SGD with AdaGrad
 clipping by +/-5.0
 After ~20 iterations, accuracy rose to 85%.
 The curve for accuracy looks asymptotic with reasonable volatility.

+### Trace activation after each word update for each cell.
+Need to visualize them.